walbers/mess/README.md

 - Desktop notifications
     - Uses linux's `notify-send`
     - Will work in WSL with [wsl-notify-send](https://github.com/stuartleeks/wsl-notify-send)
+- Beep
 - Text
-    - requires twilio API key
+    - Requires twilio API key and phone numbers

-### Future

-- Slack bot
+- Slack
+    - Requires a bot token with write permissions and a slack channel ID
-- Discord bot
+- Discord
+    - Requires bot token with write permissions and discord channel ID

 ## Building